2022–23 Red Star Belgrade season: November

 During the November club played last 3 games in the first half of Serbian SuperLiga.
 They won all three of them, extending their winning spell to eleven games and their unbeaten spell to nineteenth games since the start of the season.
 That secured them first position with ten points lead against second placed Partizan.

 In Europa League club played their last group stage match against Monaco, which they lost 3–1.
 With that game they finished last in the group and were eliminated from this seasons European competitions.

 In Serbin Cup club was drawn to play against Radnički Sremska Mitrovica in round of 16.

 Three players were called-up to represent their national teams on 2022 FIFA World Cup.
 Milan Borjan represented Canada for whom he played all three group games conceding 7 goals.
 Strahinja Eraković got called-up by Serbia but failed to achieve any appearance.
-Finally Osman Bukari represented Ghana with two caps and one goal scorred against Portugal.
+Finally Osman Bukari represented Ghana with two caps and one goal scored against Portugal.

 December

-On 6 December club announced contract extension with backup goalkeeper Nikola Vasiljević.
-Vasiljević, who arrived at the club in 2019, spent last three seasons at multiple loans and is still set to make a debut for the club on the officiall match.
+On December 6, the club announced contract extension with backup goalkeeper Nikola Vasiljević.
+Vasiljević, who arrived at the club in 2019, spent last three seasons at multiple loans and is still set to make a debut for the club on the official match.
 He signed new contract until summer of 2026.

-On 23 December club signed a contract with Serbian international defender Uroš Spajić until summer of 2026.
+On December 23, the club signed a contract with Serbian international defender Uroš Spajić until summer of 2026.
 This will be his second spell at the club, after season 2012–13.
 He arrived at the club as a free agent, after leaving his previous club Kasımpaşa at the end of previous season.